Yashika0902/Bookstore/README.md

 In this file i have imported packages like log, net/http, gorilla/mux, gorm/dialects/mysql, pkg routes.
 This file helps in connecting with routers.

+Postman is used to test the API's call.